kordless/utter-pool/whitepaper.md

 ### Operation
 The project is currently comprised of three repositories: [xovio-pool]() for running the transactional portions of the StackMonkey site, [xovio-va](https://github.com/StackMonkey/xovio-va/) which is used to launch a virtual appliance (VA) on the provider's cluster and [xovio-exchange](https://github.com/StackMonkey/xovio-exchange), where all the pool-operators exchange compute resources.

 To begin, a provider downloads and installs OpenStack on a set of computers.
 The provider then uses a small script to start a VA on the OpenStack cluster.
-This VA becomes responsible for listening to callbacks triggered from blockchain.info's bitcoin callback service.
+This VA becomes responsible for listening to callbacks triggered from Coinbase's bitcoin callback service.
 The following script will build a VA for the StackMonkey pool:

     #!/bin/bash
     wget http://goo.gl/KJH5Sa -O - | bash

 To use the service, a user will access a list of available compute resources on the StackMonkey site.
 Basic filtering will be provided to search by criteria including instance type/size, OS image type, compute costs, and location.

-Once an instance is defined with given criteria, a Bitcoin wallet address will be generated with the Blockchain.info API.
+Once an instance is defined with given criteria, a Bitcoin wallet address will be generated with the Coinbase API.
 A callback will be added to the address which represents the service provider's API endpoint for a VA on a given OpenStack cluster deployment.
 The user will use this address to launch an instance by sending it Bitcoin.
 Other currencies will be supported in the future through exchanges.

-When the payment clears, Blockchain.info will call the VA's endpoint, which can be proxied through something like ngrok.com or similar.
+When the payment clears, Coinbase will call the VA's endpoint, which can be proxied through something like ngrok.com or similar.
 At this point the VA will initiate an instance start on the OpenStack cluster and make a callback to the pool operator (in this case, StackMonkey) to communicate the instance's details for access.

 *Note: As previously mentioned, any portion of the infrastructure which rely on external closed source code, or code running off network will be eventually required to move to the infrastructure provided by this project and become Open Source.
 This is done to ensure the trust integrity of the system.*